TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 	\tilde R(U) =  \frac{\alpha}2 \sum_{i,j} [ (U_{i+1j}-U_{ij})^2 + (U_{ij+1}-U_{ij})^2]
 $$

 around $F$.
 Since for a small $\alpha$ value the minimum $U$ will be close to $F$, the difference between $R(U)$ and $\tilde R(U)$ should be small.
-It is reasonable to assume that $U$ lies close to the minimum of $J - R + \tilde R$, a functional which we will become acquainted with in later chapters regarding the modelling of maximum a-posteriori (MAP) estimators.
+It is reasonable to assume that $U$ lies close to the minimum of $J - R + \tilde R$, a functional which we will become acquainted with in later chapters regarding the modeling of maximum a-posteriori (MAP) estimators.
 Following the continuous limit, i.e. grid size $h \rightarrow 0$, this functional can be written dependent of functions $f$ (given) and $u$ (unknown)

 ```{math}
 :label: L2L2Denoising
 	\frac{1}{2} \int_\Omega (u-f)^2~dx \:+\: \frac{\alpha}{2}\int_\Omega |\nabla u|^2~dx ~\rightarrow~ \min_u \ .
 ```

 Till now, in all previous methods, we have always focussed on additive Gaussian noise.
-Although the described filter methods can often be realised in a simple and efficient way, variational methods have important advantages in comparison.
-With variational methods one has the flexibility to model data fidelity terms and regularisation terms.
+Although the described filter methods can often be realized in a simple and efficient way, variational methods have important advantages in comparison.
+With variational methods one has the flexibility to model data fidelity terms and regularization terms.
 According to a-prior knowledge about the noise as well as about the type (e.g. features) of images to be expected, those terms can easily be adapted, extended and combined.

 Now we consider for $\alpha > 0$ a general variational problem for denoising